 37 St. Giles is a beautiful and historic 18th Century 10-bed Georgian mansion located in the very center of Oxford, near St. John’s College.
 It was completely refurbished in 2008.

 It is rented (with a long term lease) by OSAP from Christ Church and is a college annex.

 Recently The Times Higher Education Review sponsored a contest to find the best new student residence hall in the UK.
 This Christ Church College Annex was listed as a finalist (one of the top six such buildings in Great Britain).

 37 St. Giles has two full bathrooms, a separate toilet, lounge, a large double kitchen and a utility room.
 It has a very large backyard with decking, suitable for outdoor dining.

 Mainly because of the location, this house is very expensive and carries our highest surcharge, as listed on our Housing Request Form.

 37 St Giles has a rich history.
-OSAP collaborated with Christ Church College so this historic house could be used by its students and students from Christ Church.
+OSAP collaborated with Christ Church so this historic house could be used by students from the OSAP program.

 The house has seven bedrooms (four singles and three doubles), accommodating up to ten students.

 "I did not realize how much work I would actually be doing, but the tutors were not only friendly and helpful but really made me enjoy my work.
 I learned to really think for myself and could explore my own interests."